bertofurth/Seagate-Central-Samba/INSTRUCTIONS_MANUALLY_INSTALL_BINARIES.md

 You should have a self generated or downloaded archive of the samba binaries you'd like to install.

 We must transfer the archive to the Seagate Central.
+This can be copied to the NAS in the same way that other files are normally copied to the NAS.

+An alternative method of copying data to the Seagate Central is scp.
-In this example we use the scp command with the "admin" user.
+In this example we use the scp command with the "admin" user to copy the archive to the user's home directory.
 You will need to substitute your own username and NAS IP address.
-After executing the scp command you'll be prompted for a password for that username on the Seagate Central.
+After executing the scp command you'll be prompted for the user's password.

     scp seagate-central-samba.tar.gz admin@<NAS-ip-address>: